 1. Choose your channels carefully.

-• Reminding supporters of your mission.
-Receiving a piece of mail is sure to serve as a compelling and memorable reminder of your mission.
-After all, most people at least skim every piece of mail, and they’re more likely to contribute if you’re on their mind.
+• Remind supporters of your mission.
+A piece of mail is a compelling and memorable reminder of your mission.
+After all, most people at least skim every piece of mail they receive, and they’re more likely to contribute if you’re on their mind.

-• Connecting with older supporters.
-Your older donor segment is likely to be the most responsive to direct mail.
-As your donors age, their channel partialities will continue to change.
+• Help connect with older supporters.
+As donors age, their channel preferences evolve.
 Be sure to keep up with the trends and channels that emerge to best communicate with various donor segments over time.

 Email

-• Include a compelling subject line to grab attention.
+• Include a compelling subject line to grab recipients’ attention.

 • Create a visually pleasing layout.